 While there is a vast array of earth-moving equipment out there, from your everyday vehicle to the most specialist equipment, let’s take a look at the main types in use today:

 One of the most common and most essential pieces of equipment on any building site, the excavator does exactly what it says on the tin.
 The primary use is to remove soil and rocks from one location, before dumping it into another.
-The vehicle itself consists of six main parts, the tracks/wheels, a cab, a boom, a stick, a hydraulic arm, and an attachment, which is often a metal bucket/scoop.
+The vehicle itself consists of six main parts, the tracks/wheels, a cab, a boom, a stick, a hydraulic arm, and an attachment, which is often a metal excavator bucket or scoop.
 The machine can move forwards and backwards on the tracks or wheels when necessary to reposition, while the main body can spin on a 360 degree axis.
 This allows the operator to dig and deposit in all directions, increasing efficiency.
-However, the excavator can also carry out a number of other tasks on a building side, including: mixing materials, cleaning up the site, laying pipes, demolition, landscaping, battering, benching, trench digging, loading, lifting, drilling holes, cutting, boxing, breaking rocks, and more.
+However, the excavator can also carry out a number of other tasks on a building side, including: mixing materials, cleaning up the site, laying pipes, demolition, landscaping, battering, benching, trench digging, loading, lifting, drilling holes with an Auger, cutting, boxing, breaking rocks, and more.

 2. Wheel loader